 North Vancouver House by Scott & Scott Architects

-North Vancouver House is a dwelling with a natural and simple beauty, located near the base of Grouse Mountain in North Vancouver, designed by Scott & Scott Architects.
+North Vancouver House is a dwelling with a natural and simple aesthetic, located near the base of Grouse Mountain in North Vancouver, Canada, designed by Scott & Scott Architects.

 The project draws from the architects and clients (two history professors) shared interest in traditional materials and respect for the original details of the house.